Get Involved: Become a Volunteer

 FICP has three standing committees, each one directly supports FICP's strategic plan:

-Membership Committee: Provides guidance and direction for membership benefits and supports the association’s recruitment and retention efforts.
+Membership Committee: Supports the association’s initiatives to recruit new members and retain existing ones.
+Focuses on enhancing member engagement and ensuring a valuable onboarding experience for new members.
 Ideal candidates feel comfortable talking to strangers, are well-networked and can speak from the heart about why they are FICP members or hospitality partners — real ambassadors who can speak to the value of FICP to others.

 The incoming FICP Chairperson, in conjunction with the Governance Committee, appoints committee chairs with the approval of the Board.
 The Committee Chairs, in collaboration with the Board Liaison and Staff Liaison, appoint committee members; the Governance Committee is consulted and the Board is informed.
 This process is completed by the end of the calendar year or earlier.